ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

-- 🐛 **Fixed**: Fixes a bug where UUIDs weren't casting correctly to Postgres.- 🐛 **Fixed**: Fixes Postgres `dropAndCreate` so that drops cascading, avoiding throwing errors on dependent object chains.
+- 🐛 **Fixed**: Fixes a bug where UUIDs weren't casting correctly to Postgres.
+- 🐛 **Fixed**: Fixes Postgres `dropAndCreate` so that drops cascading, avoiding throwing errors on dependent object chains.

 ---